utkarsh3078/ToDo-List-React-/README.md

 ## Features

-- Create, read, update, and delete tasks
+- Create, read and delete tasks
-- Mark tasks as complete or incomplete
+- Mark tasks as complete or incomplete( Comming soon )
 - You can set any task to upperCase

 ## How to Use